Sanremo Music Festival 2015

-The Big Artists section included 20 established Italian artists, competing with a song each, while 8 artists performed in the Newcomers' section.
+The Big Artists section included 20 established Italian artists, competing with a song each, while eight artists performed in the Newcomers' section.
 On 13 February 2015, Giovanni Caccamo won the Newcomers' section with "Ritornerò da te", also receiving the "Emanuele Luzzati" Award, the Critics' Award "Mia Martini", and the Press, Radio, TV & Web Award "Lucio Dalla".
-He also co-wrote the song "Adesso e qui (nostalgico presente)", performed by Malika Ayane, which received the Critics' Award "Mia Martini" in the Big Artists section.
-The "Lucio Dalla" award in the Big Artists section received Nek with "Fatti avanti amore".

-The winner of the "Big Artist" category was operatic pop trio Il Volo with their entry "Grande amore".
-As a result, the group was eligible to represent Italy in the Eurovision Song Contest 2015.
-During the press conference, it was announced that they accepted to compete in the European contest, therefore they performed during the final on 23 May 2015, which was held in Vienna, Austria, finishing in third place.
+He also co-wrote the song "Adesso e qui (nostalgico presente)", performed by Malika Ayane, which received the Critics' Award in the Big Artists section.
+The "Lucio Dalla" Award in the Big Artists section was received by Nek with "Fatti avanti amore".
+The winner of the Big Artists category was operatic pop trio Il Volo with their entry "Grande amore".
+As a result, the group was eligible to represent Italy in the Eurovision Song Contest 2015, where they would finish in third place.
 A total of twenty prizes were awarded during the festival.

 Presenters and personnel

 During the press conference following the end of the Sanremo Music Festival 2014, rumours emerged suggesting Carlo Conti as a possible successor of Fabio Fazio as the show's presenter.
 On 24 April 2014, Rai 1 director Giancarlo Leone, while presenting the TV show Si può fare!, officially confirmed Conti as the presenter of the 65th Sanremo Music Festival.
 On 17 June 2014, Conti himself announced he would also be the artistic director of the show.

 In December 2014, following several rumours, singers Arisa and Emma, winners of the contest in 2014 with "Controvento" and in 2012 with "Non è l'inferno", respectively, were confirmed as the show's co-presenters.
-In January 2015, a third female co-presenter, Spanish actress Rocio Muñoz Morales, was announced by Conti, during a pre-festival press conference.
+In January 2015, a third female co-presenter, Spanish actress Rocío Muñoz Morales, was announced by Conti, during a pre-festival press conference.

 The stage scenography was designed by Riccardo Bicchini, and was created to reproduce a flower from the inside.
 Maurizio Pagnussat was chosen as the TV director of the programme.
 Carlo Conti, Ivana Sabatini, Leopoldo Siano, Emanuele Giovannini, Martino Clericetti, Max Novaresi, Riccardo Cassini and Mario D'Amico were chosen as the show's writers.
 As in the previous years, during their performances, competing artists were accompanied by the Sanremo Festival Orchestra, directed by a conductor chosen by each single artist.
 The main orchestra conductor for non-competing performances was Pinuccio Pirazzoli.